 Once you complete your response to the complaint for divorce, along with all other necessary forms, you should file them in the office of the Clerk of Superior Court.
 Understand the time when the offices close and get there before they close.

 If you can’t make it to the court, you can mail your forms to the court.

 4. File your Response and Serve the Plaintiff

 Once you have completed your response, you must serve the response to the plaintiff.
 Unfortunately, the court does not help you serve your spouse.
 It is your responsibility to ensure that your spouse is served.

 Why You Need to Hire an Attorney

-Divorce can be stressful.
-It can have drastic effects on your life.
-You should seek the help of a lawyer as soon as possible.
-You should have an attorney review the complaint and draft your response even if you agree with the divorce.
+Divorce can be stressful and can have drastic effects on your life.
+You should seek the help of a lawyer as soon as possible where you should have an attorney review the complaint and draft your response even if you agree with the divorce.

 An attorney will help you contest the case if need be.
 If the other spouse already has an attorney, having your own attorney gives you a much stronger chance of obtaining a favorable outcome in your divorce

 If you need the help of a divorce attorney in Monroe NC, consider working with Perry, Bundy, Plyler & Long LLP.
 We have more than 110 years of combined experience.
 Our attorneys can help you figure out common concerns such as: